-The Job runs on the left-hand side as a sequence of Step instances, and one of the Step instances is labeled as a master.
-The slaves in this picture are all identical instances of a Step, which could in fact take the place of the master, resulting in the same outcome for the Job.
-The slaves are typically going to be remote services but could also be local threads of execution.
-The messages sent by the master to the slaves in this pattern do not need to be durable or have guaranteed delivery.
-Spring Batch metadata in the JobRepository ensures that each slave is executed once and only once for each Job execution.
+The Job runs on the left-hand side as a sequence of Step instances, and one of the Step instances is labeled as a manager.
+The workers in this picture are all identical instances of a Step, which could in fact take the place of the manager, resulting in the same outcome for the Job.
+The workers are typically going to be remote services but could also be local threads of execution.
+The messages sent by the manager to the workers in this pattern do not need to be durable or have guaranteed delivery.
+Spring Batch metadata in the JobRepository ensures that each worker is executed once and only once for each Job execution.